linode/docs/docs/guides/development/python/get-started-with-bokeh-and-python-data-visualizations/index.md

 From a support perspective, Matplotlib enjoys far greater community support than Bokeh does.
 This may be because Bokeh has not been around as long as Matplotlib.
 However, given its age, Bokeh has a strong community.

-When you use Bokeh, you'll find that it produces beautiful interactive graphics with less code than Matplotlib requires.
-Bokeh is a product that a novice can use to produce great looking output in a minimum of time and with little effort.
-In addition, Bokeh's use of glyphs allows additions to your output that Matplotlib is hard pressed to provide.
+When you use Bokeh, you find that it produces beautiful interactive graphics with less code than Matplotlib requires.
+Bokeh is a product that a novice can use to produce great-looking output in a minimum of time and with little effort.
+In addition, Bokeh's use of glyphs allows additions to your output that Matplotlib is hard-pressed to provide.
 Matplotlib provides additional drawing flexibility that allows you to make modifications directly to various axes.
 This reduces the effort needed to apply special effects and eases the addition of labels to pie charts.
-Bokeh a very low-level product where you specify precisely how you want things drawn.
+Bokeh is a very low-level product where you specify precisely how you want things drawn.

-## Installing Bokeh
+## Install Bokeh

 This section shows you how to install Bokeh using Pip and Anaconda or Miniconda.

 {{< note >}}
-If you are not familiar with Pip, see our [Managing Python Packages](/docs/guides/how-to-manage-packages-and-virtual-environments-on-linux/#what-is-pip) and Versions on Linux guide.
+If you are not familiar with Pip, see our [Managing Python Packages and Versions on Linux](/docs/guides/how-to-manage-packages-and-virtual-environments-on-linux/#what-is-pip) guide.
 To learn how to install Anaconda, see our [How to Install Anaconda on Ubuntu](/docs/guides/how-to-install-anaconda/) guide.
 {{< /note >}}

 1. Install Bokeh on your computer using Anaconda or Miniconda: